clear-nus/GRaCE/README.md

-# GoES
+# GRaCE

 ## Introduction

-In this work, we propose GoES, a modular grasp optimization framework that maximizes a rank-preserving grasp utility function.
-GoES takes advantage of both gradient-based optimization and gradient-free Evolution Strategy techniques.
-Unlike existing works, GoES is modular and rule-based, and thus can be extended with relevant task criteria.
-Experimental results in two different simulated environments show that GoES outperforms filtering techniques and requires significantly fewer samples to obtain successful grasps.
+This paper addresses the multi-faceted problem of robot grasping, where multiple criteria may conflict and differ in importance.
+We introduce Grasp Ranking and Criteria Evaluation (GRaCE), a novel approach that employs hierarchical rule-based logic and a rank-preserving utility function to optimize grasps based on various criteria such as stability, kinematic constraints, and goal-oriented functionalities.
+Additionally, we propose GRaCE-OPT, a hybrid optimization strategy that combines gradient-based and gradient-free methods to effectively navigate the complex, non-convex utility function.
+Experimental results in both simulated and real-world scenarios show that GRaCE requires fewer samples to achieve comparable or superior performance relative to existing methods.
+The modular architecture of GRaCE allows for easy customization and adaptation to specific application needs.

     <img align="center" alt="GraspFlow" src="figs/main_fig3.png" width="600" height="300" />